Ucas Adjustment has been cancelled – but here's what it was

-You can apply to a course through Adjustment if:
+You can apply to a course through Adjustment if both of the following are true:

 1. You’ve been accepted onto your firm choice and it’s now an unconditional firm choice.